Are you prepared to be a concierge service and not be a traditional real estate agent anymore?

-5) As another approach to speak their language (not to play in their league) you can also consume the same or similar information (e.g. various magazines, blogs, etc.).
+5) As another approach to speaking their language (not to play in their league) you can also consume the same or similar information (e.g., various magazines, blogs, etc.).

-By the way, this will also help you in your copywriting to better address potential high-end clients.
+By the way, this will also help you better address potential high-end clients in your copywriting.

 This could be a nice add-on to further gaining trust.

 However, I think it won’t be as effective if you don’t do the rest well.

 7) You will need to be able to go the extra mile and be prepared for very specific questions.